polidahiya/Todolist-second/README.md

 ______  Introduction  _____
-The Todo website is a task management application that allows users to organize their tasks effectively.
+This Todo website is a task management application that allows users to organize their tasks effectively.
 It provides a user-friendly interface for adding, editing, categorizing, and managing tasks.
 Users can also sign up and log in to their accounts to access their tasks securely.
 The website is built using HTML, CSS, and JavaScript for the frontend, and Node.js for the backend.

 _______  Features   _______